yamunariver/Network/README.md

 `Dynamic DNS (DDNS) is a service that can automatically update DNS records when an IP address changes`.
 Domain names convert network IP addresses to human-readable names for recognition and ease of use

+## DNS

+`DNS, or the Domain Name System, translates human readable domain names (for example, www.amazon.com) to machine readable IP addresses (for example, 192.0.2.44).`

 ## IPSec

 `IPSec is a set of communication rules or protocols for setting up secure connections over a network.` Internet Protocol (IP) is the common standard that determines how data travels over the internet.
 IPSec adds encryption and authentication to make the protocol more secure.
 For example, it scrambles the data at its source and unscrambles it at its destination.
 It also authenticates the source of the data.

+## VPN

+`A VPN or Virtual Private Network creates a private network connection between devices through the internet.` VPNs are used to safely and anonymously transmit data over public networks.
+They work by masking user IP addresses and encrypting data so it's unreadable by anyone not authorized to receive it.